RabbitCasino/Rabbit-Casino/README.md

 - it is impossible for the system to use any random number other than the one already drawn; in order to do this, the system would have to find another number whose digital signature exactly matches the one displayed to the player... that's impossible.

 https://github.com/RabbitCasino/Rabbit-Casino/blob/main/raw/pfs.mp4

+## Play safe

+Playing at Rabbit casino should always be considered as a way of exciting pass time, not a way of making money.
+Do you want to make joy and happiness last the longest possible?
+Just pick the minimum bet size.
+Avoid chasing losses, there is always another day.

+## Legal Disclaimer

+Rabbit casino is designed to work on Tor network.
+Due to the nature of this network the system cannot filter players by geographical origins.
+In general there are no specific laws regulating bitcoin gambling.
+It is neither officially allowed nor prohibited.
+Please check your local laws to ensure online bitcoin gambling is allowed.
+Please check also you have reached the age specificied by the jurisdiction of your place of residence as eligible for online gaming.

+## About us

+We are a gambling and cryptocurrency technology enthusiast team.
+We believe there might be a place to have fun safely where players can truly remain anonymous.
+And we created it.
+Feel free to contact us at rabbitco@proton.me